bvdbasch/bvdbasch/README.md

 <br><img align="right" src="https://raw.githubusercontent.com/bvdbasch/bvdbasch/master/dg_thumb.png" alt="A thumbnail of a the Deze Gasten website running the customized solid state theme" title="Solid State Theme designed by HTML5UP" height="180"/>[Deze Gasten](https://dezegasten.nl) is a Dutch gaming collective by a group of friends.
 Its an ongoing journey in figuring out social media, networking, and content distribution.

-Being the *hipster nerd* of our little group I'm often tasked with solving the technological challenges we are facing; Such as getting a snazzy website up and running, automating notifications for new video uploads, or setting up event hooks for live streaming events.
+Being the *hipster nerd* of our little group I'm often tasked with solving the technological challenges we are facing.
+Challenges such as getting a snazzy website up and running, automating notifications for new video uploads, and setting up webhooks for live streaming events.

 Our website is powered by [GRAV CMS](https://getgrav.org), enabling even novices to update and maintain the website.
 With grav there is no messy editor to deal with and no database is required.
-The system is *markdown driven* flat file CMS, so its just a matter of typing up content in notepad and uploading it via SFTP.
+The system is a *markdown driven* flat file CMS, so its just a matter of typing up content in notepad and uploading it via SFTP.
 A simple content snippet is shown below.

 ```yaml
 gauntlet: